LeijaSa/first-car-desire/README.md

 # first-car-desire

 In the spring 2022 I was about to buy my very first car.
-I went through several second hand sites and got the idea of list interesting cars with their details from the sites.
-This webpage does it.
+I went through several secondhand sites and I got the idea to list interesting cars with their details to my own app.

 This is a study assignment, made using TS / React / Material UI.

+The previous version of the app works here: https://autolistaus-clesa.herokuapp.com/login